twalbridge/powerball2-django/README.md

-Entire code for PowerBall project as a Django application on a virtual environment.
+Entire code for the PowerBall project as a Django application on a virtual environment.